atodorov/atodorov.github.com/source/_posts/2013-01-28-remove-query-string-with-javascript-and-html5.markdown

 This code will clean the URL in the browser address bar without reloading the page.
 It works for HTML5 enabled browsers.

-This totally works for me with Firefox 10.0.12, Opera 12.02.1578 and Chrome 24.0.1312.56 under Linux.
+This works for me with
+Firefox 10.0.12, Opera 12.02.1578 and Chrome 24.0.1312.56 under Linux.
+In fact I'm using this snippet on this very own blog as well.